realshuting/toc/proposals/graduation/kyverno.md

 ### * Have committers from at least two organizations.

-Kyverno has maintainers from 4 different companies, see [maintainers.md](https://github.com/kyverno/kyverno/blob/main/MAINTAINERS.md).
+Kyverno has maintainers from 4 different organizations, see [maintainers.md](https://github.com/kyverno/kyverno/blob/main/MAINTAINERS.md).

 1. Nirmata
 2. Stackwatch (Kubecost)